gdevenyi/gabriel.devenyi.ca/_pages/about.md

 silently drops that mail because Microsoft are jerks.

-This compute platform used to be exclusively for the neuroimaging department of the Douglas Research Center, but recently I became project lead of the Douglas Neuroinformatics Platform, which will expand the platform to serve all of the Douglas Research Center.
+This compute platform used to be exclusively for the neuroimaging department of the Douglas Research Center, but recently I became project lead of the [Douglas Neuroinformatics Platform](https://docs.douglasneuroinformatics.ca/), which will expand the compute platform to serve all of the Douglas Research Center.

 ## The Scientific Programmer and HPC Hat

 I write software for magnetic resonance imaging (MRI) processing, primarily for structural imaging.
-Image registration is my favourite focus (see posts), but I also work on classification and segmentation problems, see projects.
+Image registration is my favourite focus (see [posts](/year-archive/)), but I also work on classification and segmentation problems, see [projects](/projects/).
 I'm particularly proud of my work in generalizing tools to work across a large range of species, from mice all the way through non-human primates, to humans.
 I code in whatever is convenient, bash, python, C, C++, perl and rarely, MATLAB.
 As you might have guessed, I'm not